 New South Wales is justly famed for its sheer volume of high-value opals.
 In fact, this region accounts for a significant percentage of Australia’s premium opal production.
 It is also the only place where black opals are mined (Lightning Ridge).
 White Cliffs is also famed for its production of white and crystal opals.

-Black Opal Ring With Diamonds
+Australian Black Opal Ring with Diamonds

 Queensland has many opal-producing areas, including Quilpie, Winton, Opalton, and Yowah.
 True to its name, Opalton is home to one of the largest worked opal deposits in the region.
 Many of the opals mined in Queensland are boulder opals, which are formed within ironstone, a type of sedimentary rock that dates back to the Cretaceous period.